Abdullah-Afzal-00/Abdullah-Afzal-00/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m Pursuing my Bachelor  in Computer Science and will graduate in 2024.
+- 🌱 I’m Pursuing my Bachelor's  in Computer Science and will graduate in 2024.
-- 🔭 I’m currently working on Web Technologies
+- 🔭 I’m currently exploring the field of AI
 - 👯 I’m looking to collaborate on any cool stuff related to technology.
-- 💬 Ask me any teachnical stuff.
+- 💬 Ask me any technical.
 - 📫 How to reach me: mabdullahafzal09@gmail.com
 - 😄 Pronouns: You can call me Dude.
 - ⚡ Fun fact: I can help you with movie recommendations.